Background pattern

 Eslicarbazepine acetate Aurovitas 800 mg tablets EFG

-Read this label carefully before starting to take this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist even if they are not listed in this label.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 Eslicarbazepine is used:

-• as a single medication (monotherapy) in adult patients with newly diagnosed epilepsy;
+• as the only medicine (monotherapy) in adults with newly diagnosed epilepsy;

-Do not take Eslicarbazepina acetato Aurovitas:
+Do not take Eslicarbazepine acetate Aurovitas:

-• if you have a certain type of heart rhythm disorder (second- or third-degree atrioventricular (AV) block).
+• if you have a certain type of heart rhythm disorder (second or third degree atrioventricular (AV) block).

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take this medication.
+Talk to your doctor or pharmacist before you start taking this medicine.

-Inform your doctor immediately:
+Tell your doctor immediately:

-Inform your doctor:
+Tell your doctor:

-Be especially careful with eslicarbazepina:
+Be careful with eslicarbazepine:

 Children

-Eslicarbazepina should not be administered to children under 6 years of age.
+Eslicarbazepine should not be given to children under 6 years of age.

-Other medications and Eslicarbazepina acetate Aurovitas
+Other medicines and Eslicarbazepine acetate Aurovitas

-Inform your doctor if you are taking:
+Tell your doctor if you are taking:

 • The anticoagulant warfarin;

-• Monamine oxidase inhibitors (MAOIs);
+• Antidepressant monoamine oxidase inhibitors (MAOIs);

-See the section “Pregnancy and breastfeeding” for recommendations on contraception.
+See the section “Pregnancy and breast-feeding” for recommendations on contraception.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Eslicarbazepina acetate Aurovitas contains sodium
+Eslicarbazepine acetate Aurovitas contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, i.e. it is essentially “sodium-free”.

-3. How to Take Eslicarbazepine Acetate Aurovitas
+3. How to take Eslicarbazepine acetate Aurovitas

 Adults

-Initial treatment dose
+Initial dose

 400 mg once a day for one or two weeks, before increasing to the maintenance dose.
-Your doctor will decide if you should take this dose for one or two weeks.
+Your doctor will decide whether you should take this dose for one or two weeks.

 Maintenance dose